tedan96/FoodMarket_App_For_User/README.md

 # FoodMarket App for User
 This app is for user of FoodMarket.
 <br>
-Main goals are notifies users of notices and informs them of donated goods.
+Main purpose are notify users of notices and inform donations of items.
 <br>
 We used Firebase server.